jostylr/event-when/newREADME.md

   being executed.
 * `stop` This is not set, but if set to true, this will halt any further handlers from firing from this event object's events.

+___
+### Filter Type
+<a name="#filter"></a>
+Several of the methods accept something of filter type.
+This could be a string, an array of strings, a regex, or a function.
+All of them are being used to filter strings based on matching.
+Most of the methods also allow for a negation boolean that will reverse the matching results.

+* String.
+These will match as a substring of the being tested string.
+So if "bob" is the filter object, it will match any string containing "bob".
+* Array of strings.
+If the string is in the array, it will match.
+This is an exact match.
+So if we have ["bob", "jane"], then this will match "bob" or "jane" and no other strings.
+* Regex.
+If the string matches the regex, it matches.
+So /bob/ will match any string containing bob.
+* Function.
+If the function returns true, then it matches.